On a low flame, in a large saucepan, put 4 tablespoons of sunflower oil and all the whole spices.

 Let the oil on the lowest flame for about 10 minutes.
-Note that the spices should not become dark, just golden, and release the aromas in the air.
+Note: that the spices should not become dark, just golden, and release the aromas in the air.
 Once done, remove the whole spices from the pan.

-To the flavored oil add the ajwain, fresh ginger, and fresh garlic and sauté for a minute or so, without allowing them to brown.
+To the flavored oil add the ajwain, fresh ginger, and fresh garlic and sauté for a minute or so on a low flame, without allowing them to brown.

 Add the fresh chopped tomato to the curry, mix well, and cover the pan with a lid.
 Reduce the heat to low and allow the tomatoes to soften for about 10 minutes.

 Once the tomato is completely cooked, take half of the mixture and blend it; this will give the curry a nice creamy consistency.
 Return the blended mixture to the pan with the ‘non-blended’ half and bring back to the boil.

 Next, put the dry fenugreek leaves on a plate or paper towel and microwave for about 10 seconds, then put in your palm and crush in the curry.
 At this stage, add the mango powder to the pan as well.

 Lastly, add the chickpeas to the pan and half a cup of water, mix well and allow to simmer for about 10 minutes.
 Note: In this step, you can adjust the quantity of water you add to the pan as needed and preferred.
 To serve garnish with fresh cilantro [fresh coriander] and a slice of lemon or lime, if liked.